rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getSystemMemory"></a>
 ## *getSystemMemory*

 Gets the information of System Memory.

 ### Events

- No Events.
+No Events

 ### Parameters